adaptive-scale/logchain/Readme.md

 # Logchain

-Logchain is a grpc adapter for clickhouse for persisting logs.
+Logchain is a grpc adapter for clickhouse and postgres for persisting logs.

 ##### Use cases